-Living in China as a Vegan or Vegetarian
+What You Have to Know About Living In China as a Vegan or Vegetarian

-If this is giving you the feeling you will be a hopeless vegan condemned to hunger in China, you might be pleased to know that a lot of vegetables are used in Chinese cuisine.
+You will be pleased to know that a lot of vegetables are used in Chinese cuisine.
 Even though the majority of the population in China is not vegetarian, there are some popular Chinese dishes you can easily find and eat because they are 100% made of food which is of plant origin.

 Before we move on with some key vocabulary here are LTL’s top five dishes for a Vegan or Vegetarian in China.
 Rest assured there are many more great contenders also!

 Top 5 Dishes for a Vegan or Vegetarian in China

 Let’s see 5 dishes both vegan and vegetarian can eat in China:

 1. 地三鲜 (dì sān xiān) – Stir fried eggplant, chilli and potato braised with soy sauce.

 2. 麻辣豆腐 (málà dòufu) – Tofu bean curd flavoured with hot spices

 3. 鱼香茄子 (yú xiāng qiézi) – Despite its name which means “fish-fragrant eggplants”, this dish is only made of crispy eggplants covered in a sticky sweet, sour, savoury and slightly spicy sauce.